JuliaLang/julia/README.windows.md

 5. `make binary-dist`
 6. move the julia-*.exe installer to the target machine

 If you are building for 64-bit windows, the steps are essentially the same.
-Just replace i686 in XC_HOST with x86_64. (note: on Mac, wine only runs in 32-bit mode)
+Just replace i686 in XC_HOST with x86_64. (note: on Mac, wine only runs in 32-bit mode).

 ## Using a Windows VM